The Tories Are Capturing ‘Politically Neutral’ Public Institutions

 The left must fight to democratise public institutions.
 And that fight begins with the thought that successful business-people or barristers – no matter their background – are worse equipped to hold the state to account than those with a lesser stake in the status quo.
 It’s surely no accident that the state never trusts ordinary workers, who are best attuned to its failings and abuses, to hold it to account.
 What this thinking will result in is an open question – but its guiding principle is one that only the left truly embraces: real democracy.

-Steven Methven is a researcher for Novara Media’s live YouTube show Novara Live.
+Steven Methven is a writer and researcher for Novara Media’s live YouTube show Novara Live.